|City/Town: • Miami|

 A $25 million was raised from a broad cross-section of individuals and corporations in South Florida, and a generous $35 million was donated by Dr. Philip Frost and his wife Patricia.
 Dr. and Mrs. Frost have been generous supporters of education and the arts and are renowned collectors.
 According to InPark Magazine, “In 1986, they gave their 113-piece collection of American abstract art to the Smithsonian Institution.
 In 2004, they endowed The Patricia and Phillip Frost School of Music at the University of Miami, and in 2006, they were the lead donors for The Patricia and Phillip Frost Art Museum at Florida International University.“

 A $275 million grant by Miami Dade County’s Building Better Communities Bond Program eventually brought the project to completion.
 Despite the delays, the Kitschy Little Miami Science Museum closed its Coconut Grove location in August 2015, passing ownership to Vizcaya Museum and Gardens.
 The building remains abandoned.
 The new museum opened on May 8, 2018.
+By mid-April 2023, the former Miami Science Museum was demolished.

 The Miami Herald.
 (September 3, 2015).
 Miami science museum closes after 5 decades before move downtown